swyxio/blade.macro/README.md

 - assignments create aliases!
 - wherever `blade` is referenced as a variable, the final GraphQL query is to be inserted

+# What is a razor?

+The job of a razor is:

+- if a simple reference, to replace as a graphql query string
+- if called, to make the assigned identifier into a blade. optionally passing along the query params.

+One razor, many blades.

+# What is a blade?

+The job of a blade is:

+- if the property is called as a function, add those arguments to the set
+- if a property is accessed, add it to the graphql set
+- if the property is assigned, make it an alias
+  - search scope for more references, recursively

+The name comes from "roller blade", also known as inline skates.
+The inspiration comes from a boss who described this as "inline GraphQL".
+But also it just sounds cool so there we go.

 # Things to consider

 accounting for as much of the [graphql spec](https://graphql.org/learn/queries/) as possible